nchang430/BOLD5000-Scripts/README.md

 Please visit our website http://BOLD5000.org for more details and news & releases.

 This repository contains our scanning scripts used to collect our fMRI data.
 It is able to replicate our collection process.
+Note that we ask our subjects to perform a valence task, asking whether they 'like', 'neutral', 'dislike' the image shown.
+The user response is shown on console and saved to output file.

 ## Script Instructions for Replication
 To replicate our collection: